Jacopo Bassano

 Jacopo Bassano (c.
 1510 – 14 February 1592), known also as Jacopo dal Ponte, was an Italian painter who was born and died in Bassano del Grappa near Venice, and took the village as his surname.
-Trained in the workshop of his father, Francesco the Elder, and studying under Bonifazio Veronese in Venice, he painted mostly religious paintings including landscape and genre scenes.
-He often treated biblical themes in the manner of rural genre scenes, portraying people who look like local peasants and depicting animals with real interest.
-Bassano's pictures were very popular in Venice because of their depiction of animals and nocturnal scenes.
+Having trained in the workshop of his father, Francesco the Elder, he painted mostly religious paintings, landscapes, and genre scenes.
+Indeed, he often treated biblical themes in the manner of rural genre scenes, representing peasants, animals, and the agrarian landscape with great accuity.

+Bassano's pictures were very popular in Venice and, eventually, throughout Europe.
 His four sons: Francesco Bassano the Younger, Giovanni Battista da Ponte, Leandro Bassano, and Girolamo da Ponte, also became artists and followed him closely in style and subject matter.